This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Becoming more knowledgeable about the condition through reading, journaling, speaking with a professional, videos, podcasts, etc.

-- Symptoms of PTSD include anxiety, depression, social isolation, sleep trouble and nightmares, aggression, avoiding talking to anybody else about thoughts or feelings related to the traumatic event, and refusal to do certain things tied to the trauma due to fear.
+- PTSD symptoms include anxiety, depression, social isolation, sleep trouble and nightmares, guilt and shame, aggression, and avoiding talking to anybody else about thoughts or feelings.